tony19415/tony19415/README.md

 `Data Enthusiast`

+We live in a datafied society hungry to construct connections and discover patterns.
-Connecting the dots of data to bring digital solutions to clients whether that is a data pipeline, dashboard or more.
+My role is to connect the dots of data to bring digital solutions to clients whether that is through the means of a data pipeline, dashboard or more.

-About me:
+## About me:

 - 🔭 I’m currently working on personal projects that combines data engineering, data analysis and data science
 - 🌱 I’m currently learning databricks, MLOps, and more